MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/entity-api-restructure-upgrade-tutorial.md

 ## How to upgrade

-The fundamental impact of this change is that the P**layFabEntityModel API Group** has been separated out into six different **API Groups** that are logically bound together, as shown in the following picture.
+The fundamental impact of this change is that the **PlayFabEntityModel API Group** has been separated out into six different **API Groups** that are logically bound together, as shown in the following picture.

 ![Changes to PlayFabEntityModel API group](media/tutorials/changes-to-playfabentitymodel-api-group.png)